carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p3-behavioral-cloning/README.md

 To properly train and evaluate the performance of the network, we split the training dataset into the following sets:

--Training set: 80% of the data.
+- Training set: 80% of the data.
--Validation set: 10% of the data.
+- Validation set: 10% of the data.
--Test set: 10% of the data.
+- Test set: 10% of the data.

 Training Strategy
 -----------------